intmus/inttheory22-23/_10-intro-part-writing/a1-voiceleadingerrors.md

 ### Conclusions

 To this point, everything that we have discussed has been based on a two-voice model, but to move into full diatonic harmony, we need to add inner voices and fully flesh out the harmonies.
 When doing this, there are certain rules that create better voice-leading and voicings when followed, but as with all stylistic guidelines, please note that these rules are generally strong suggestions rather than hard and fast rules.
-Good composers constantly bend or break these rules if it better serves their ideas.
+Good composers bend or break these rules if it better serves their ideas.

 #### Doubling

 When voicing triads in four-part harmony, at least one note must be doubled.

-1. Doubling the root is the ideal choice.
+1. Doubling the root is usually the ideal choice.
 2. Doubling the fifth is the second best option.
 3. Doubling the third is generally *unacceptable*, although there are certain corner cases in which this can be necessary.
-As a rule of thumb, try to never double the third.
-The reason for this will be clear after we talk about chordal resolutions in Unit 7a.
+As a rule of thumb, do not double the third unless you are working on a chord in which you've already been told that doubling the third is the best option.
 4. If you need to omit a voice, the fifth is the only option, because the root and third are required to define the chord.
-Diminished triads are the only diatonic harmony that require a fifth as well.
+Diminished triads are the only diatonic harmony which functionally benefit from a fifth, but even in these situations, the fifth might be the best omission if necessary.
-4. You can triple the root if necessary, but this creates a difficult voicing to continue writing afterwards.
+4. You can triple the root if necessary, but this voicing lacks the depth of a chord with a fifth and can create a difficult voicing to continue writing afterwards.
 This is most commonly used as an ending chord of the piece (often after a V7).

 Doubling in a seventh chord is similar, but because you have four notes for four voices, there is less freedom.
 1. There must always be a root, third, and seventh in the chord, because without any of them, the chord is no longer a functional seventh chord.